marcusoftnet/marcusoftnet.github.io/_posts/2016-04-28-some-simple-flow-tricks-that-made-a-world-of-a-difference.md

 ---
 layout: post
-title: "Some simple changes for flow that made a world of a difference"
+title: Some simple changes for flow that made a world of a difference
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2016-04-28 11:42:02
 tags:
  - Lean